tradik/slimjson/README.md

 - ✂️ **Shorten Lists**: Limit the number of elements in arrays.
 - 📝 **Truncate Strings**: Limit string length (UTF-8 aware, counts runes not bytes).
 - 🧹 **Strip Empty Values**: Remove `null`, empty strings, empty arrays, and empty objects.
+- ⚙️ **Custom Profiles**: Define reusable compression profiles in `.slimjson` config file.
+- 🔧 **Go Library**: Use as a library in your Go applications with full programmatic control.
 - ⚡ **High Performance**: Process files in 16-47µs with excellent parallel scalability.
 - 📊 **Proven Results**: 24-98% size reduction on real-world JSON files.
 - 🧪 **Comprehensive Testing**: Full test suite with benchmarks and compression metrics.